KathanDesai/BouncingBalls/README.md

 This project is developed using react.js.

-The user has to press enter on intial load to add a ball.
+The user has to press enter on initial load to add a ball.

 Press escape to remove a ball and space to toggle animation state.